Frequently Asked Questions

 - US8 is a very slow wheel

-How can I ensure that the my wheels wear evenly and get the most out of them ?
+How can I ensure that my wheels wear evenly and get the most out of them?

-During your roller skiing exercise we strongly advise to swap your skis at your exercise at the mdway point.
+During your roller skiing exercise, we strongly recommend swapping your skis at the midway point.
 Doing so you will ensure even wear of the wheels and they will last longer.
 This will prevent the excessive one-sided wear of the wheels, and avoid the ski tracking to one side.

 How do classical and skating style roller ski wheels differ?

 Roller ski wheels differ quite a bit depending on the chosen skiing style.